RyanJ93/pigeon/README.md

 The Pigeon server can be run without a GUI too by passing the --no-gui parameter, useful when running on a CLI-only server.

 ### The Pigeon server as a Docker image

 You can build and then run a Docker image out of this project: all you need is to invoke the `docker build` command on the server directory and then you are free to run the image built. <br />
 You may want to change the storage directory when running as a Docker container, to do that simply mount your directory as a volume, here's an example:

 ```bash
 docker run -p 2898:2898 -v /path/to/storage/dir:/storage -d --name pigeon-server enricosola/pigeon-server:latest
 ```

+If you don't want to build your own Docker image you can use a pre-built image, have a look at [this page](https://hub.docker.com/repository/docker/enricosola/pigeon-server) for more information.

 ### Creating users
 You can add new Pigeon users by running the server with the `--useradd` option plus the username and password for the user to be added, for instance: